Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Introduction to inchworm Monte Carlo method

-For details, we refer the readers to \cite[Section 5]{Cai2020}, where a proof for the spin-Boson model can be found.
-In \cite{Chen2017,Chen2017b}, it is claimed that the inchworm Monte Carlo method can effectively mitigate such sign problem, without providing an argument.
-In this paper, we aim at a rigorous numerical analysis for the scheme.
+Our goal in this paper is to study the error growth of the inchworm Monte Carlo method \eqref{def: scheme 2} by comparing it with the numerical sign problem for the classic Dyson series as discussed in \eqref{dyson sign problem}.
+While it is claimed in \cite{Chen2017,Chen2017b} that the inchworm Monte Carlo method can effectively mitigate such sign problem, a detailed argument on this mitigation has not been provided.
+Therefore, we aim at a rigorous numerical analysis for the scheme, which will begin from the next section.